 Once upon a time, there was a mysterious island that lay hidden in the Great Sea.
 On the island lived an enchanted goddess with raven black hair and piercing blue eyes.
 She would lie in wait for her victims to arrive on her shores.
-She would keep whatever man that crossed her path prisoner and force him to hide the secrets that lie from within the island.
+She would keep whatever man that crossed her path prisoner and force him to hide the secrets that lie within the island.

 "A secret is something hidden that you do not want others to know about."

 "I can't tell you.
 It's a secret," Troy said with a mischievous glint in his eyes.
-She raked her soft hands over his curls before grabbing the locket away from his grasp.
+She raked her soft hands through his curls before grabbing the locket away from his grasp.
 He liked it when his mother stroked his scalp in her playful gesture.

 "And the boy was finally able—"

 There was no happy ending.
 In fact there was no ending.
 His story teller was no longer there to make it all better.
 The story felt incomplete and even worse; troubling.
 It sounded all too close to the story of his life.

 The date was fast approaching.
 Some days were good and others were not so good.
 But this one he dreaded the most.
 For others this one day out of the year evoked unpleasant memories.
 But for him it was the worst day of his life.
 And he was about to relive that day again at the Tribute Ceremony.

 I used to look forward to hearing her stories at bedtime.
 Whenever she was there she just knew how to make everything better.
 It will be almost ten years since she died and I dread the day—

 "What?"
 I grumbled, turning to face him.
 His brownish green orbs leveled with mines.

 "Stop idling, and move out the way so the slave can let this horse pass through," Apollus said, gesturing to the slave who was guiding the horse across the dull grass still damp with dew.